 Central Provisions – This two-story spot near the water has a spectacular downstairs bar for cocktails, and they also serve a mean bloody mary at brunch.
 If you drop in close to when they open, you should be able to sit without a wait.

-Street and Co – My absolute favorite dinner experience in Portland.
+Street and Co – One of my absolute favorite dinner experience in Portland.
 This dark and cozy spot is reservation-required and you sit in the back behind the kitchen.
 The sole francaise in the pan was divine, and if you spring for the lobster fra diavolo for two you will not regret it.

 Two Fat Cats – If you’re a pie lover, hit up this little bakery for a plethora of homemade pies.
 If whoopie pies are your thing, steal one of them too for the road.